 If you climb, you probably know about the Buttermilks already.
-Located eight miles west of Bishop, at the foot of the Sierra Nevada mountains.
-This scenic rock garden is world famous with all levels of climbers.
+It is located eight miles west of Bishop, at the foot of the Sierra Nevada mountains.
+This scenic rock garden is world-famous for all levels of climbers.

-The Buttermilk’s are glacial boulders erratically strewn across the canyon floor.
+The Buttermilk’s are glacial boulder erratically strewn across the canyon floor.
 Even if you do not climb, these awe-inspiring giant marbles are worth the drive.

 Buttermilk Road is the only way to get to the boulders.
 It is well maintained but still a dirt road and a rough drive in a regular car.
 4WDs are highly encouraged!

 See Related: Fun & Best Things to Do in Santa Rosa, California

 Address: 437 Old Mammoth Road Suite 230.
 Mammoth Lakes, CA 93546

 One of the best things about Bishop is that it is ideally near some of the region’s most interesting geological landmarks and attractions.

 Believe it or not, the eastern California area is scattered with active volcanoes and calderas dating back millions of years.
 The Long Valley Caldera sits in Eastern California adjacent to Mammoth Mountain, measuring 20 miles long by 11 miles wide.